Merijn0mert/VirtualHumanAI_Tensor/README.md

 ## ✅ Conclusion

 The Virtual Human project is more than a digital assistant—it’s a **gateway to health empowerment**.
-By combining TensorFlow-based AI with a user-friendly interface, it aims to break down health information barriers and encourage healthier lifestyles for everyone, regardless of literacy level.
+By combining GPT-4o-mini based AI with a user-friendly interface, it aims to break down health information barriers and encourage healthier lifestyles for everyone, regardless of literacy level.